Hi! I’m Kynan.

-Kynan Tan is a meditation teacher who is interested in helping students to achieve their meditation goals, whatever they may be.
-He takes a collaborative and student-centred approach to exploring the depths of what is possible through the many dimensions of practice.
-Kynan believes that meditation has enormous potential for creating positive change and opening up space for new ways of relating to experience.
+I’m a meditation teacher who is interested in helping students to achieve their meditation goals, whatever they may be.
+I take a collaborative and student-centred approach to exploring the depths of what is possible through the many dimensions of practice.
+My personal experience is that meditation has enormous potential for creating positive change and opening up space for new ways of relating to experience.

-Kynan has experience across a range of meditative and introspective traditions and techniques.
-He brings his experience as an artist, musician, and programmer into his understanding and sharing of Dharma teachings in a way that is clear, practical, and creative.
-Kynan is authorised to teach by Dr. Tucker Peck, a clinical psychologist and meditation teacher.
+I have experience across a range of meditative and introspective traditions and techniques.
+I also bring my experience as an artist, musician, and programmer into understanding and sharing of meditation and wisdom teachings in a way that is clear, practical, and creative.

 Read more here.